Günther Rall: Later life and service

-Rall remained in a prisoner of war camp for a matter of weeks.
+Rall remained in a prisoner of war camp for a few weeks.
 Rall was approached by the Americans who were recruiting Luftwaffe pilots who had experience with the Messerschmitt Me 262 fighter.
-He was transferred to Bovingdon near Hemel Hempstead, and then based at RAF Tangmere, where he met the RAF fighter pilot Robert Stanford Tuck, with whom he became close friends.
+He was transferred to Bovingdon near Hemel Hempstead, and then based at RAF Tangmere, where he met RAF fighter pilot Robert Stanford Tuck, with whom he became close friends.

 After his release, Rall settled back into civilian life working for Siemens & Halske as a salesman from July 1947 to May 1948.
 In 1948 he visited England again.
-Rall accompanied Hertha Rall and stayed in Grosvenor Square with Dr Paul Kaspar and Jewish acquaintances, whom she had helped to escape from the Nazis.
-Rall knew of Hertha's wartime Jewish connections and was concerned it would attract the attention of Nazi authorities.
+Rall accompanied Hertha Rall and stayed in Grosvenor Square with Dr Paul Kaspar and Jewish acquaintances, whom she had helped escape from the Nazis.
+Rall knew of Hertha's wartime Jewish connections and was concerned they would attract the attention of Nazi authorities.
 In 1943, Hertha was suspected of Jewish sympathies by the Gestapo, but no action was taken.

 Of Nazi crimes, Rall acknowledged the pilots at the front knew of Nazi concentration camps but didn't know exactly what they were used for.
 When he first heard of Auschwitz and The Holocaust, initially he believed it to be propaganda.
-Rall could not believe that Germans would do such things.
+Rall could not believe Germans would do such things.
 The criminal nature of the Nazi Party did not occur to Rall when Hitler came to power; "The fact that we did not explore the essence of the Nazi regime when it came to power is, of course, one of our great failings."

-By 1954 Hertha was physician at the Schule Schloss Salem, near Lake Constance.
+By 1954, Hertha was a physician at the Schule Schloss Salem near Lake Constance.
 There, Rall became a personal assistant to the dean of the school, Prince George William of Hanover.
-Through this acquaintance, Rall and his wife were invited by Prince George William of Hanover and met the Queen of the United Kingdom Elizabeth II and her husband Prince Philip, Duke of Edinburgh during their first state visit in West Germany (18–28 May 1965).
+Rall and his wife were invited by Prince George William of Hanover and met Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh during their first state visit to West Germany (18–28 May 1965).